-2 J. Figueroa, J. Phelan, J. Orav, et al., "Association of Mental Health Disorders With Health Care Spending in the Medicare Population," JAMA, March 19, 2020 (pre-pandemic data analysis finding that 22.7% of the Medicare fee-for-service cohort analyzed were diagnosed with a serious mental illness (defined as bipolar disease, schizophrenia or related psychotic disorders, and excluding depression and neurological disorders such as dementia) and 7.5% had another common mental health disorder (defined as anxiety disorders, personality disorders, and posttraumatic stress disorder)) (Medicare Spending on Mental Health Disorders, 2020).
-See also B. McGinty, "Medicare's Mental Health Coverage: How COVID-19 Highlights Gaps and Opportunities for Improvement," The Commonwealth Fund, Issue Brief, July 9, 2020 (Commonwealth Fund, Medicare Mental Health Gap, 2020); and Fullen, M., Lawson, G., Sharma, J., "Analyzing the Impact of the Medicare Coverage Gap on Counseling Professionals: Results of a National Study," Journal of Counseling & Development, Vol. 98 (April 2020) (noting, based on pre-pandemic communities, and the economy.
-For example, in 2019, an estimated 2.7 children under the age of 18 were being raised by their grandparents.3
+2 J. Figueroa, J. Phelan, J. Orav, et al., "Association of Mental Health Disorders With Health Care Spending in the Medicare Population," JAMA (March 19, 2020) (pre-pandemic data analysis finding that 22.7% of the Medicare fee-for-service cohort analyzed were diagnosed with a serious mental illness (defined as bipolar disease, schizophrenia or related psychotic disorders, and excluding depression and neurological disorders such as dementia) and 7.5% had another common mental health disorder (defined as anxiety disorders, personality disorders, and posttraumatic stress disorder) (Medicare Spending on Mental Health Disorders, 2020).
+See also B. McGinty, "Medicare's Mental Health Coverage: How COVID-19 Highlights Gaps and Opportunities for Improvement," The Commonwealth Fund, Issue Brief (July 9, 2020) (Commonwealth Fund, Medicare Gaps, 2020); and Fullen, M., Lawson, G., Sharma, J., "Analyzing the Impact of the Medicare Coverage Gap on Counseling Professionals: Results

-Even before the COVID-19 pandemic began disproportionately impacting older and disabled adult members of our families and communities,4 approximately one in four Medicare beneficiaries suffered from a mental illness.5 The COVID-19 pandemic has only exacerbated the mental health crisis in the United States, with older individuals particularly impacted by increased rates of social isolation, loneliness, and bereavement.
-By July 2020, close to half of older adults (ages 65 and older) reported that worry and stress related to coronavirus had a negative impact on their mental health, up from 31% in May, according to a Kaiser Family Foundation tracking poll.6 Yet, according to the National Academy of Medicine, older adults are consistently underserved when it comes to behavioral health care.7
+The COVID-19 pandemic has exacerbated the mental health crisis in the United States, with older and disabled individuals disparately impacted by social isolation, loneliness, anxiety, and bereavement.
+In July 2020, close to half of older adults (ages 65 and older) reported that worry and stress related to coronavirus had a negative impact on their mental health, up from 31% in May, according to a Kaiser Family Foundation tracking poll.3 Yet, according to the National Academy of Medicine, older adults are consistently underserved when it comes to behavioral health care.4